MicrosoftDocs/azure-docs/articles/azure-functions/functions-create-function-linux-custom-image.md

 > * Build a custom image using Docker.
 > * Publish a custom image to a container registry.
 > * Create an Azure Storage account.
-> * Create a Linux App Service plan.
+> * Create a Premium hosting plan.
 > * Deploy a function app from Docker Hub.
 > * Add application settings to the function app.
-> * Enable continuous deployment
+> * Enable continuous deployment.
+> * Enable SSH connections to the container.
+> * Add a Queue storage output binding.

 The following steps are supported on a Mac, Windows, or Linux computer.

 ## Prerequisites